edwinv87/feats/README.md

 ### Data

 The data for the examples in this section is available [here](https://1drv.ms/u/s!At-SAxmefBX_gr47oWbiMS8vSSKWRA?e=F4FUrt).
+The data is contained in subfolders the datasets folder.
+The subfolders are named according to the dataset name.
+To load the data for the examples above, provide the path to the datasets folder.

 ## Paper